unikent/astro/resources/assets/js/components/fields/README.md

 #### Multiples of the same field

-Eventually we'll need a collection of a certain field type.
+Sometimes we need a collection of a certain field type.
 As an example we may want several images for a slider.
 We could repeat the same field several times using a different name eg. slide1, slide2, slide3.
 This isn't the best solution though, as we might want to allow between 0 and 5 images, so some of those fields will appear and be left empty.

 Instead we have an attribute that controls this for us and displays a simple UI to add/remove fields.